AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: AlphaEarth Foundations

 Our video summarization architecture must simultaneously maintain highly localized representations as well as model long distance relationships through time and space in a computationally efficient way; for this we've designed an encoder termed Space Time Precision or ``STP'' that consists of repeated blocks of three simultaneous operators interleaved with spatial pyramid "exchanges" (Figure \ref{fig:results_model}D) inspired by \cite{wang2020deep} but more efficiently utilizing learned resampling stages.
 Given a square input of $L$ pixels a side, each block consists of a $\frac{1}{16}L$ "space" operator following ViT-like spatial self-attention \citep{dosovitskiy2020image}, a $\frac{1}{8}L$ ``time'' operator utilizing time-axial self-attention, and a $\frac{1}{2}L$ "precision" operator utilizing 3x3 convolutions.
 Each sequence element in the ``time'' operator is conditioned on the associated input timestamp ($t_j$) after conversion to a sinusoidal timecode.
 STP blocks terminate with learned Laplacian pyramid rescaling, such that each operator can pass its state to each of the operators in the subsequent block.
 STP itself terminates with a final learned spatial resampling to the resolution of the "precision" operator.
 Thus for ${\sum}N_i$ inputs, STP produces ${\sum}N_i$ output feature maps at $\frac{1}{2}L$ pixels resolution.
+Initial down-scaling to $\frac{1}{2}L$ is performed in the input projectors marked with an "H" in Figure \ref{fig:results_model}A.

 We train a trio of neural network models that work in tandem: a teacher video embedding model with implicit decoders, a student video embedding model sharing the same parameters and architecture as the teacher, and a text alignment model (Figure \ref{fig:results_model}E).
 We trained $\sim$1B and $\sim$480M parameter variants of AEF, and ultimately proceeded with the smaller variant for improved inference efficiency.
 We discuss the training set, model training, and architecture in greater detail in supplemental materials \ref{S2}.
 The results of running inference at scale are ``embedding fields'' tiling Earth's terrestrial surface in approximate 10m$^2$ grids (Figure \ref{fig:results_model}E).